silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

   keep_archived_assets: true
 ```

-## Migrating substantial number of files
+## Migrating substantial number of files {#performance}

 The time it takes to run the file migration will depend on the number of files and their size.
 The generation of thumbnails will depend on the number and dimension of your images.
+In general, the migration task can be restarted if it times out, and will continue where it left off.

 If you are migrating a substantial number of files, you should run file migration task either as a queued job or on the command line.
 If the migration task fails or times out, you can start it again and it will pick up where it left off.